juanqg/robot_dd/README.md

 ```
 catkin_create_pkg robot_model_pkg roscpp tf2 geometry_msgs urdf rviz joint_state_publisher_gui
 ```

->[!Dependencies:]
+> [!NOTE]

+> Below the dependencies for this project:
->roscpp - cpp and ROS
+> roscpp - cpp and ROS
->tf2 - Lets the user keep track of multiple coordinate frames over time
+> tf2 - Lets the user keep track of multiple coordinate frames over time
->geometry_msgs - messages for common geometry primitives such as points, vectors and poses.
+> geometry_msgs - messages for common geometry primitives such as points, vectors and poses.
->urdf - C++ parser for URDF package
+> urdf - C++ parser for URDF package
->rviz - RVIZ
+> rviz - RVIZ
->joint_state_publisher_gui - Contains a GUI tool for setting and publishing joint state values for a given URDF.
+> joint_state_publisher_gui - Contains a GUI tool for setting and publishing joint state values for a given URDF.

-Once the environment and packages references are created, you can create the main folders references for ROS URDF and Launch, you've noticed that this model was named "robot_model_pkg" you could use any name you want at the catkin_create_pkg sentence described above.
+Once the environment and packages references are created, you can create the main folders references for ROS URDF and Launch, you've noticed that this model was named **"robot_model_pkg"** you could use any name you want at the catkin_create_pkg sentence described above.

 the main folders to start the development inside ***robot_model_pkg***:
 ```